F5Networks/f5-declarative-onboarding/docs/big-iq-licensing.rst

 - You must have an existing BIG-IQ device with a pool of BIG-IP VE licenses.
 - The license pool can only be a Registration Key pool, Purchased Pool, or a Utility (subscription/ELA) pool.
 See the |bigiq| documentation for more detailed information on License pool types.
+- In the BIG-IQ UI, you must include a targetUsername and targetPassphrase.
+BIG-IQ is able to pass a target token through the API, but the BIG-IQ **must** also have the target username and passphrase in the body so the BIG-IQ can discover and import the BIG-IP device after the onboarding process.

 Additionally, see :doc:`json-pointers` for information on using JSON/Declarative Onboarding pointers in your declaration.